Data Centers in Hanover

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: Carrier count: over 15–20 as of December 2025.
-Hanover maintains a healthy ecosystem of national and regional fiber providers.
-These facilities offer the diversity needed for resilient routing across Central and Northern Europe without the congestion of Tier 1 markets.
+Carrier Density & Carrier Neutrality: Carrier count: over 15–20 as of January 2026.
+Hanover supports a diverse mix of national and regional fiber providers.
+These facilities provide the necessary variety for resilient routing across Central and Northern Europe without the overhead of Tier 1 markets.

-Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions as of December 2025.
-No native on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure are physically located in this city.
-Most enterprises utilize private line extensions or waves to reach the nearest major hub in Frankfurt.
+Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions as of January 2026.
+There are no native physical on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure within the city limits.
+Most enterprises use private line extensions or waves to connect to the nearest major hub in Frankfurt.

-Internet Exchange Points (IXPs): Peering in this market typically occurs through local exchanges or via direct transport to major national hubs like DE-CIX in Frankfurt.
-This ensures low-latency access to the broader German internet backbone for regional users.
+Internet Exchange Points (IXPs): Peering in this market usually occurs through local exchanges or via direct transport to major national hubs like DE-CIX in Frankfurt.
+This setup ensures low-latency access to the broader German internet backbone for regional users.

-Bare Metal: High-performance bare metal services are available as of December 2025.
-These options, provided by firms like IONOS and Leaseweb, allow for rapid scaling of workloads that require dedicated physical resources.
+Bare Metal: High-performance bare metal services are available as of January 2026.
+Options provided by firms like IONOS and Leaseweb allow for rapid scaling of workloads that require dedicated physical resources rather than shared virtual environments.

 Power Analysis

-Average Cost Of Power: Industrial electricity is priced at €0.15/kWh as of December 2025.
-This rate provides a stable operational baseline for heavy compute requirements.
-The energy mix is favorable for sustainability reporting, with renewables accounting for roughly 55% of the total generation.
+Average Cost Of Power: Industrial electricity is priced at €0.15/kWh as of January 2026.
+This rate offers a stable operational baseline for heavy compute requirements.
+The energy mix is helpful for sustainability reporting, with renewables accounting for roughly 55% of the total generation.

-Power Grid Reliability: The local grid is well-engineered and purpose-built to support the city's massive trade fair grounds and heavy industrial base.
+Power Grid Reliability: The local grid is well-engineered to support the city trade fair grounds and heavy industrial base.
 Redundant substation support ensures that data centers in the metro area maintain high uptime and consistent voltage levels.

 Market Access, Business & Tax Climate